 Which OTC items are now eligible expenses?

-If you have a health reimbursement arrangement (HRA) or a part of a voluntary employee beneficiary association (VEBA), check with your health plan as the eligible items may differ.
+If you have a health reimbursement arrangement (HRA), check with your health plan as the eligible items may differ.

 You can find a more complete list of eligible expenses here, but some of the most common items that removed the prescription requirement include:

 - Pain relievers and anti-inflammatory medications

 - Baby electrolytes

 - Skin treatments for conditions such as eczema and psoriasis

 - Acid controllers

 - Acne medications